Zhu-Spike-Lab/Robot-SHD/README.md

 ## Acknowledgments
+Lots of the code regarding the Spiking Heidelbergs Digits Task was adapted from Yin et.al's Code used in their published paper (https://github.com/byin-cwi/Efficient-spiking-networks/tree/bfd47cff62d26b0812bb2cc24c5f220245443a32).The purpose of implementing this task was for pure experimentation on our model with no means to publish the results regarding this task.

-This project idea was proposed by my mentor Prof. Yuqing Zhu.
-Thank you for partner Ivyer for implementing Robot Trajectory task Together, and thanks Ulas, Antara, and Patrick for building the models together!
-Summer is meant for experiments :)
+This project was proposed by Prof. Yuqing Zhu in her previous research, and I really appreciate her guidance throughout this project.
+Many many love and appreciation for partner Ivyer for implementing Robot Trajectory task together, and thanks Ulas, Antara, and Patrick for building the models and doing so many experiments together!
+Thanks Patrick for inspiring me to make this and thank him for lending me his code.

 Dora Jiayue Li
 Date: 2024.7.12